 We are an Otago-wide community-based service.
 We provide specialist palliative care services free of charge to those who are faced with terminal illness.
 We have four community teams based in Dunedin, Central Otago, North Otago and South Otago.
-We also have an Inpatient Unit in North East Valley, Dunedin.
+We also have an inpatient unit in North East Valley, Dunedin.

 Mostly care is provided where the patient lives, for example in their own home or in a residential facility.
 Some of our patients are cared for as inpatients, either in our dedicated Hospice facility or in partnership with community hospitals throughout the Otago region.

-In the community, we work closely with primary palliative care providers, such as GPs, District Nurses, hospital and other community-based health teams.
-Otago Community Hospice also provides advice and support 24/7 for patients, family/whānau, caregivers, as well as healthcare professionals and Aged Residential Care facilities needing palliative advice for patients – even if they are not on our programme.
+In the community, we work closely with primary palliative care providers, such as GPs, District Nurses, the hospital and other community-based health teams.
+Otago Community Hospice also provides advice and support 24/7 for patients, whānau, caregivers, as well as healthcare professionals and aged residential care facilities needing palliative advice for patients – even if they are not on our

 Palliative care is a branch of health care that looks after those with an advanced terminal illness, an illness that has no cure.
 Care is specific to each person and focuses on helping them to live the best that they can for as long as they are able.
 This care can be provided in home or in another place e.g. hospice, hospital or long term residential facility.

 We affirm life and believe in making the most of it.
-Death and grief are part of life͛s normal processes.
+Death and grief are part of life’s normal processes.
 We neither hasten nor postpone death.
 We use modern medicine and therapies to provide relief from symptoms, including pain and distress.
-We deliver this holistic care via a multidisciplinary team, whose members include Community Care Coordinators (who are specialists in palliative care), palliative specialist doctors, counsellors, a social worker, an occupational therapist and a spiritual care coordinator.
+We deliver this holistic care via a multidisciplinary team, whose members include Community Care Coordinators (who are specialists in palliative care), palliative specialist doctors, Nurses, Counsellors, a Social Worker, an Occupational Therapist and a Kaimahi Wairua (Spiritual

 - Those who have a life-limiting diagnosis with little or no prospect of cure, and whose needs exceed those provided by primary palliative care providers alone.

-- A relative, whānau member or carer of an Otago Community Hospice patient who requires support, advice or education which cannot be provided by primary palliative care providers alone.
+- Whānau members of an Otago Community Hospice patient who require support, advice and/or education which cannot be provided by primary providers alone.
 This support can be provided for up to 12 months after the patient has died.

 No. All Hospice services are free.